The Source Editor for Confluence Server allows the user to edit Confluence page XHTML using a browser based editor.

-In order to apply any edits made to a Confluence page, the XHTML source must be valid.
+To apply any edits made to a Confluence page, the XHTML source must be valid.
 To confirm the validity of your source, simply click

 Access Groups Configuration

 Access to source editor can be controlled by restricting it to particular groups of users.
-This can be achieved in Source editor configuration page inside administration menu.
+This can be achieved in Source editor configuration page inside the administration menu.